HaoxinSEU/IPEO-Project/README.md

 ## Acknowledgement
-This project is based on some open-source code bases, such as U-Net, DeepLabv3, SegFormer, SAM.
+This project is based on some open-source code bases, such as U-Net, DeepLabv3, SegFormer, and SAM.
 Huge thanks to all the projects.